Rental Housing Program

-The rental registration fee is $35 per unit.
-Registration forms must be received by February 15 of each year or a $10 late fee will be applied.
+The rental registration fee is $45 per rental unit.
+Registration fees and forms must be received by February 15 of each year or a $10 late fee per rental unit will be applied.
 Please contact the department if you have any questions.

 The City of Grand Haven recognizes the important to the generally health, safety and welfare for all its citizens, including its citizens who rent residential structures.
 The City therefore also recognizes a compelling interest in establishing standards for the maintenance of sanitary and safe residential rental structures and residential rental units in the City.
 The rental housing program is designed to promote the continued maintenance of quality and safe rental properties and to enhance and maintain property value of all properties and to reduce the cause of blight and other harmful factors affecting neighborhoods.
 In 2010, the City of Grand Haven had 697 properties registered as a rental.
 Of those 697 properties, there are 1,536 individual rental units.
 Rental properties account for 15% of total number of residential properties in the City.

 In accordance with Chapter 9, Article X of the City of Grand Haven Code of Ordinances, all rental properties must be registered with the City on a yearly basis.
 The registration process requires an owner to complete the rental registration application form, available on the City’s website or by contacting the department, and submit the form along with the required registration fee ($45.00 per unit).
 Once the property becomes registered with the City, an inspection will take place to ensure the rental property is in full compliance with all applicable codes.
 Once the property passes inspection, a Certificate of Compliance will be issued.
 A Certificate of Compliance is valid for three years, unless the Building Officials has determined otherwise.